Alcoholism Rehab Center in Idaho

 - Sleep issues

-- Developing co-occurring mental health disorders
+- Aggravation of symptoms of mental health disorders

 Although there isn’t a known cause of alcoholism, there are risk factors that increase the risk of developing this disorder.